You've always said that "someday" you'll start that meal prep or dinner party business, but where do you start?

 I suspect the large salary range of these statistics has more to do with the number of hours each chef chooses to work rather than salary based on experience or education.
 These websites also lump private and personal chefs in one category rather than separating the two careers.

-Obviously none of us are fortune tellers, but I anticipate the next 12 months will be a little more of the same atmosphere that's happening now.
+Obviously none of us are fortune tellers, but I anticipate the near future will be a little more of the same atmosphere that's happening now.

 Meanwhile, restaurants are being allowed to partially open in some areas.
 Do you think people will enjoy going out to the eat same way we did just a few months ago?
 We'll be welcomed to a restaurant smelling of bleach by a server wearing mask and gloves presenting us with a disposable paper menu while hoping that none of the guests in the restaurant have to sneeze.
 Relaxing over a meal in this type of environment just won't be the same.